The degree-restricted random process is far from uniform: Counting results: deferred proofs

 \subsection{Counting clusters: proof of \refL{coefficients}}

 Recall that~$U_G$ and~$L_G$ count the number of upper and lower clusters that contain the configuration-graph~$G$ (see~\refS{sec:switchingcounting}).
-To prove \refL{coefficients} we shall exploit (i)~that~$U_G$ equals four times the number of pairs consisting of small and large edge, and (ii)~that~$L_G$ equals twice the number of pairs consisting of mixed edges that lie on disjoint~vertices. \begin{proof}[Proof of \refL{coefficients}] We first estimate~$L_G$ and $U_G$ for any configuration-graph~$G$ with $\ell=\Xs(G)$ small edges.
-To this end we say that an edge $ax\in E(G)$ is a mixed edge if~$\deg(a)\le k$ and~$\deg(x)>k$.
-Note that the number~$L_G$ of lower cluster containing $G$ equals to twice the number of pairs of mixed edges in $G$ that lies on different vertices.
-Since there are $2\ell$ small points whose neighbor is also small, we infer that there are~$\stubs-2\ell$ mixed edges.
+To prove \refL{coefficients}, we shall combine Observation~\ref{obs:convention} with counting arguments to show that~$L_G$ and~$U_H$ are approximately equal when~$G$ and~$H$ contain similar numbers of small edges. \begin{proof}[Proof of \refL{coefficients}] We first estimate~$L_G$ and $U_G$ for any configuration-graph~$G$ with $\ell=\Xs(G)$ small edges.
+Recall that an edge is called mixed if one endpoint's degree is at most~$k$ and the other is greater than~$k$.
+By Observation~\ref{obs:convention}, the number~$L_G$ of lower clusters containing $G$ equals to twice the number of pairs~$(e,e')$ of mixed edges in~$G$ where the endpoints of $e,e'$ lie on four different vertices.
+Since there are $2 \cdot \Xs(G) = 2\ell$ small points whose neighbor is also small, we infer that there are~$\stubs-2\ell$ mixed edges.
 It follows~that

-Note that the number~$U_G$ of upper cluster containing~$G$ is four times the number of pair of edges~$(ab,xy)$ where $ab$ is small and $xy$ is large (to clarify: the factor of four accounts for the fact that we by definition have four copies of the same upper cluster; cf.~\refS{sec:switchingcounting}).
+By Observation~\ref{obs:convention}, the number~$U_G$ of upper clusters containing~$G$ equals to four times the number of pairs of edges~$(e,e')$ where $e$ is small and $e'$ is large in~$G$.
 Since there are $\ell$ small edges and ${m-\ell-(\stubs-2\ell)}={m+\ell-\stubs}$ large edges, it follows~that

 We next simplify inequality~\eqref{eq:LG:1} for~$L_G$ when~$G$ has~$\ell\le {(1+\gamma)\mu}$ small edges.
 Using \refO{technical} we infer~${2\ell} \le {(1+\gamma)\stubs/(2c)}$ for some~$c>1/2$, so that~${\stubs-2\ell} = \Omega(\stubs) = \omega(1)$ for all sufficiently small~$\gamma>0$.
 Hence inequality~\eqref{eq:LG:1} implies